iO-Academy/jobsearch-api/README.md

 git clone git@github.com:iO-Academy/jobsearch-api.git
 ```

+Once cloned, first install the database stored in `db/jobs.sql`.
+Create a database named `jobs`, then open the SQL file in your MySQL GUI and run all queries.

-Once cloned, you must install the vendor code by running:
+After installing the database, install the vendor code by running the following from the root of the repo:

 ```bash
 composer install